Infinitely many hyperelliptic curves of small genus and small fixed rank, and of any genus and rank two: Introduction

 The problem of computing the rank of $\Jac(C)(K)$ is of high significance.
-We give some of its important consequences, as provided below. \begin{itemize} \item For studying the set $C(K)$, it is very useful to know the rank of $\Jac(C)(K)$, as in some cases a powerful method of Chabauty and Coleman \cite{Chabauty41, ColemanEC} can be applied to determine $C(K)$.
-Some generalisations of the method by Chabauty and Coleman, dependent on the rank of $\Jac(C)(K)$, can be found in \cite{Kim2005MFG,Kim2009Selmer,QC13,SiksekSC}.
-These methods have led to numerous results on studying modular curves that parametrise certain families of elliptic curves, their modularity, torsion subgroups, isogenies and residual Galois representations. \item One part of the proof of the Hilbert 10th problem over the ring of integers $\Oh_K$, where $K$ is a number field, amounts to prove that for a given elliptic curve $E/\Oh_K$, there exists its quadratic twist of rank exactly 1, as proven recently for most number fields in \cite{KP24}. \item The Birch-Swinnerton-Dyer conjecture \cite{BSD65} proposes intricate relations between algebraic properties and analytic properties of abelian varieties.
+We give some of its important consequences, as provided below. \begin{itemize} \item The rank of $\Jac(C)(K)$ is useful for studying the set $C(K)$, as one can use Chabauty and Coleman method \cite{Chabauty41, ColemanEC} to determine $C(K)$.
+Some generalisations of this method can be found in \cite{Kim2005MFG,Kim2009Selmer,QC13,SiksekSC}.
+These techniques have led to numerous results on studying modular curves that parametrise certain families of elliptic curves, their modularity, torsion subgroups, isogenies and residual Galois representations. \item The proof of the Hilbert 10th problem over the ring of integers $\Oh_K$, where $K$ is a number field, crucially uses the construction of an abelian variety $A/K$ and a quadratic extension $L/K$ such that $\Rank(A(L))=\Rank(A(K))>0$.
+This was first proven in the groundbreaking work by Koymans and Pagano \cite{KP24} who constructed an elliptic curve $E/\Oh_K$ and a quadratic extension $L/K$ such that $\Rank(E(L))=\Rank(E(K))=1$.
+One can also construct infinitely many elliptic curves of rank exactly 1 which are not $\overline{K}$-isomorphic, as proven independently in \cite{Zywina-2}.
+A different proof of Hilbert 10th problem using positive rank of Jacobians of some twist families of hyperelliptic curves was shown by another groundbreaking work by Alp\"oge, Bhargava, Ho, and Shnidman \cite{ABHS25}. \item The Birch-Swinnerton-Dyer conjecture \cite{BSD65} proposes intricate relations between algebraic properties and analytic properties of abelian varieties.
 Finding evidence supporting the conjecture has harbored fruitful results in understanding arithmetic properties of elliptic curves \cite{GZ86, Gross91, Zhang04, DLR15}. \end{itemize}

-In the case of modular curves, using Eichler-Shimura relations, it is possible to decompose their Jacobians and compute their ranks by computing the ranks of their components.
-Still, this technique is not possible for most of the curves.
-Even for hyperelliptic curves, for which we can try to apply the 2-descent, it is not clear if the upper bound obtained from descent will match the number of $\Z$-linearly independent elements in $\Jac(C)(K)$.
-Knowing the existence of additional $\Z$-linearly independent elements in $\Jac(C)(K)$ may not be helpful, because the 2-Selmer group of $\Jac(C)$ can be of large dimension, which is not sufficient to compute the rank of $\Jac(C)(K)$.